 Designed for Modern Paddlers

-At Seawolf, we don’t produce replica indigenous kayaks from Greenland or the Aleutian Islands.
-Instead, I design kayaks that do what we modern paddlers do with them — play in rough waters, photograph wildlife, camp overnight, expedition for weeks, fish the ocean.
+At Seawolf, we don’t produce Indigenous kayaks from Greenland or the Aleutian Islands from museum specimens.
+Instead, we design kayaks that do what we modern paddlers do with them — play in rough waters, photograph wildlife, camp overnight, expedition for weeks, fish the ocean.
 While I am traditionalist dedicated living close to the natural world, I am also a pragmatist that wants to do some amazing paddling and stay safe.

-In short, Seawolf’s kayaks combine the best of old and new technology: ultralight, ultra-strong, traditional craftsmanship and modern hull shapes designed for today’s paddlers.
+In short, Seawolf’s kayaks combine the best of ancestral technology and modern materials: ultralight, ultra-strong, traditional craftsmanship and modern hull shapes designed for today’s paddlers.

 Our materials and building methods allow us to construct kayaks that are easy to maneuver on and off the water.
-Our cedar-frame sea kayaks weigh an average of 26 lbs (12 kg), compared to modern fiberglass or plastic versions that can weigh in at over 80 lb (36 kg).
+Our cedar-frame sea kayaks weigh an average of 27 lbs (12 kg), compared to modern fiberglass or plastic versions that average 65 lb (30 kg).
 Don’t let their weight fool you: our skin-on-frame kayaks are ultradurable and are designed to withstand years on the sea.

-Skin-on-frame is an ancient technology originating from the Native peoples of the Arctic.
-Designer Kiliii Yüyan has spent time learning from some of the last elders in the traditional qayaq building communities of Alaska.
+Skin-on-frame is an ancient technology originating from the Indigenous peoples of the Arctic and sub-Arctic.
+Designer Kiliii Yüyan has spent time learning from some of the last elders in the traditional dsai and qayaq building communities across the North.
 We are inspired by traditional methods and designs, with knowledge passed down to generations and across cultures.

 Most people first fall in love with the beauty of translucent skin boats.
 Hand-mixed clay based pigments mean that no two kayaks are exactly alike in color or transparency.
 Seeing the suns rays refract and feeling the water through the skin of the kayak connects you to the environment in a paddling experience like no other.

 The single most important factor to a good kayak is a good hull design.
 Designing a kayak is more complex than sketching one out on paper or in a modeling program.
-In the real world, water is complex and paddlers adapt to the water in complex ways.
+In the real world, water is complex and paddlers shift their weight on the water in complex ways.
 The only way to make a decent boat design exceptional is build and test, and build and test.

 Our kayak designs represent over a decade of researching, measuring, building, testing, starting over, crying, tweaking, re-testing…until finally creating a design that performs up to snuff for advanced paddlers in demanding conditions.